-What Are the Undertones of Pure White?
+What Are the Undertones of SW Pure White?

-Where Does Pure White Work Best?
+Where Does it Work Best?

 Pure White as a trim and door color will work in any room of your home, with any exposure.
 It doesn’t matter whether you have warm south-facing light, only morning light, afternoon light or gray northern light.
 It’s an excellent, versatile choice for a soft warm white.

-For walls, in a room that gets cool light all day long, Pure White may lean more into its gray undertone, but it will still appear as a soft white.
-On the other hand, south-facing rooms or ones with a lot of warm western afternoon light will see the warmer undertone become a lot more apparent.
+However, for walls in a room that gets cool light all day long, Pure White may lean more into its gray undertone, but it will still appear as a soft white.
+I personally don’t love how it looks on the walls on this east facing bedroom and would prefer something a smidge warmer without that slight gray cast.

 We also used Pure White to spray our deck.
 It ties in perfectly with our bright white siding, so I know it would also be a great color if you were choosing to paint the exterior of your house a bright white.